minhtran-q/security-knownledge/README.md

   + **Format:** Can be a JWT or an string.
 </details>

-## API Gateway with Centralized Authentication and Authorization
+## Authentication and Authorization in Microservices Architecture